fluiddyn/fluiddyn/doc/intro-motivations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FluidDyn is mostly a set of Python packages.
 They are written mostly in Python with also small bits of Cython, C and C++.
-Since it is still necessary to convince some people in the field that it is a good idea to use Python, here is a list of some reasons for using this language in research.
+Since it is still necessary to convince some people in the field that it is efficient to use Python, here is a list of some reasons for using this language in research.

 - **Free and open-source**: the main implementations of the language (Cpython, PyPy, etc.) and the libraries.